mdn/content/files/en-us/web/progressive_web_apps/reference/index.md

 - [Web Periodic Background Synchronization API](/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API)
   - : A way to register tasks to be run in a service worker at periodic intervals with network connectivity.
 - [Background Fetch API](/en-US/docs/Web/API/Background_Fetch_API)
-  - : A method for a service worker to manage downloads that may take a significant amount of time such as video or audio files.
+  - : A method for a service worker to manage downloads that may take a significant amount of time, such as video or audio files.

 ## Other web APIs